-The ISD33000 series operates from an SPI serial interface.
+The ISD4002 series operates from an SPI serial interface.
 The SPI interface operates with the following protocol.

 The data transfer protocol assumes that the microcontroller's SPI shift registers are clocked on the falling edge of the SCLK.
-With the ISD33000 products, data is clocked in on the MOSI pin on the rising clock edge.
+With the ISD4002, data is clocked in on the MOSI pin on the rising clock edge.
 Data is clocked out on the MISO pin on the falling clock edge.

 - 1. All serial data transfers begin with the falling edge of \$\overline{\SS}\$ pin. - 2.
 SS is held LOW during all serial communications and held HIGH between instructions. - 3.
 Data is clocked in on the rising clock edge and data is clocked out on the falling clock edge. - 4.
-Play and record operations are initiated by enabling the device by asserting the \$\overline{SS}\$ pin LOW, shifting in an opcode and an address field to the ISD33000 device (see "Opcode Summary" on page 6).

-- 5. The opcodes and address fields are as follows: <5 control bits> and <11 address bits>.
-It should be noted that the ISD33060/075/090/120-4 devices only need 9 bits for addressing.
-The 10th and 11th bits are reserved for addressing longer duration products.
-For clarity, the control bits and the address bits will be displayed in binary and "X" means Don't Care. - 6.
-Each operation that ends in an EOM or OVF will generate an interrupt, including the message cueing cycles.
-The interrupt will be cleared the next time an SPI cycle is initiated. - 7.
-As interrupt data is shifted out of the ISD33000 MISO pin, control and address data is simultaneously being shifted into the MOSI pin.
-Care should be taken such that the data shifted in is compatible with

-- current system operation.
+Play and record operations are initiated by enabling the device by asserting the SS pin LOW, shifting in an opcode and an address field to the ISD4002 device (refer to the Opcode Summary on the following page). - 5.
+The opcodes and address fields are as follows: <5 control bits> and <11 address bits>. - 6.
+Each operation that ends in an EOM or Overflow will generate an interrupt, including the Message Cueing cycles.
+The Interrupt will be cleared the next time an SPI cycle is initiated. - 7.
+As Interrupt data is shifted out of the ISD4002 MISO pin, control and address data is simultaneously being shifted into the MOSI pin.
+Care should be taken such that the data shifted in is compatible with current system operation.
 It is possible to read interrupt data and start a new operation within the same SPI cycle. - 8.
 An operation begins with the RUN bit set and ends with the RUN bit reset. - 9.
 All operations begin with the rising edge of $\overline{SS}$ .